-- b.an in person medical consultation has been performed by another medical practitioner and you have a written agreement with the medical practitioner and/or the medical practice where the in person medical consultation took place and you have access to all patient medical records held by the medical practitioner and/or the medical practice; or - c. if you are in the pathologist or radiologist category of practice as shown on your policy schedule. - vi. that arise as a result of analysing results and providing opinions for genomic, embryonic or foetal screening and testing where the sample has been received from a country outside of Australia; or - vii. that involve proceedings brought against you in a court or other body outside of Australia or which apply the laws of a country other than Australia.
+- b.an in person medical consultation has been performed by another medical practitioner and you have a written agreement with the medical practitioner and/or the medical practice where the in person medical consultation took place and you have access to all patient medical records held by the medical practitioner and/or the medical practice; or - c. if you are in the pathologist, radiologist (including nuclear medicine), or dermatology category of practice as shown on your policy schedule.